Synthetic multi-inversion time magnetic resonance images for visualization of subcortical structures: Experiments and Results

 \subsection{Comparison of training objectives for SyMTIC}

 First, we tested our models on the in-domain test set ($N=23$).
-An illustrative example of the predicted T$_1$ and PD parameter maps, along with the corresponding synthetic MPRAGE and FGATIR images, is shown in Fig.~\ref{fig:pred_maps} with the corresponding ground truth images (the acquired images and computed parameter maps).
+An illustrative example of the predicted $T1$ and $\rho$ parameter maps, along with the corresponding synthetic MPRAGE and FGATIR images, is shown in Fig.~\ref{fig:pred_maps} with the corresponding ground truth images (the acquired images and computed parameter maps).
+Figure~\ref{fig:voxel_crosssec} features a thalamic cross-sectional intensity profile of the MPRAGE and FGATIR ground truth and prediction images.
+This provides a visual means of evaluating the alignment and fidelity of the predicted images relative to the ground truth.

 Table~\ref{tab:indomain_results} reports the PSNR and SSIM for each image synthesized from each model.
 To ensure the evaluation focuses on meaningful image content, we excluded background voxels from the error calculations.
-Among the three models, we observed similar performances but Model~\#2 does give us the highest quantitative results for the four images.
-For statistical testing, we conducted a paired Wilcoxon test with Bonferroni correction.
-For the MPRAGE and T$_1$ map, Model \#2 PSNR and SSIM was significantly higher than Models \#1 and \#3.
-For the FGATIR, only the SSIM for Model \#2 was significantly higher than Models \#1 and \#3.
-For the PD map, the SSIM for Model \#2 was significantly higher than Model \#1.
+Among the three models, we observed similar performances but Model~\#2 give us the highest quantitative results for the two synthetic images and two parameter maps computed by SyMTIC.
+In Table~\ref{tab:indomain_results}, the paired Wilcoxon signed-rank test with Bonferroni correction was used to determine statistical significance between the three models and the reference images.
+Model~\#2 showed statistically significant improvements (p $<0.001$) over both Model~\#1 and Model~\#3 for PSNR and SSIM in MPRAGE and $T1$ maps and only SSIM in FGATIR.
+For the $\rho$ map, while Model~\#1 demonstrated lower variability, Model~\#2 achieved the highest mean SSIM, which was statistically better~(p $<0.05$) than Model~\#1.
+These results support the overall superiority of Model~\#2 for synthesizing high-fidelity parameter maps and images.